 There is something to be said for ordering Christmas cards when you order your Thanksgiving bird.
 There's a definite advantage to buying Advent candles by the case in January and having them blessed at Candlemas, especially when it's the first year after the Catholic store around the corner has closed up shop forever.
 And there's much to be said for organizing the Advent and Christmas books before Advent actually begins.

 Here's the plan we hit on last year.
-The pictures are annoyong me a bit, so I think I'll probably update early next week when we do our sorting and wrapping for this year.
-Hoepfully, this early Advent and Christmas post will be helpful right now.
+Hopefully, this early Advent and Christmas post will be helpful right now.
 Also, I see lots of Christmasish searches happening here.
-There is this archives, with lots of posts and even lots of posts with links to other posts, but if you're trying to find something in particular, leave me a comment here and I'll see if I can help.
+We are doing LOTS of behind-the-scenes work in order to get ready for an Advent Workshop, but if you're trying to find something in particular, leave me a comment here and I'll see if I can help.
 And if you just have a question about Advent or Christmas and how we do things around here, I'm happy to entertain those now, too.
 Because thinking ahead is the first step in living intentionally.
-Even in the Christmas-crazy;-)

 Karoline is perusing Christmas Around the World